 You are the proud owner of new gadgets: a tablet and a smartphone.
 You excitedly post pictures of them on your social networking account, smiling as the number of “likes” climb to about a hundred.
 Then a friend mentioned about the “cheap looking ear buds” that came with them, bursting your bubble.

 But then he’s right after all and it’s time to go shopping for new headphones.
 You want to get quality ones, not just for the design but mainly to make the most out of your gadgets.
 Look at it this way, you don’t want to ruin an expensive smartphone with cheap, low quality accessories.
-Before you head out to the stores or click on the Buy Now button on a website, read this guide to help you pick the perfect one for your needs.
+Before you head out to the stores or click on the Buy Now button on a website, read this guide on buying the right headphones to help you pick the perfect one for your needs.

-Guidelines to Buying the Right Headphones
+Guide to Buying the Right Headphones

 First, Know the Difference